 - If the device appears as 'Cordless phone' in iOS it may have been paired to another device previously.
-Ensure the device is no longer paired to any other iPads or other devices.
+Ensure the device is no longer paired with any other iPads or other devices.

-- During bootup, at the Copyright screen, tap 2 6 3 4 green button
+- During boot-up, at the Copyright screen, enter 2 6 3 4, Green button

 - The reader will show 'Press F for menu'.
 If the reader boots through to 'Welcome' screen, the user did not enter the code fast enough